raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 # Testing your program

 ## Program Checklist

 Once you have finished writing your program, or even while you are writing it, it is crucial to test it to make sure it runs successfully.
 In particular, you should double-check that your program has the following basic functionality:

 Your program should
  [ ] contain a file called `main.py` containing your main logic.
- [ ] read from a SenseHAT sensor or takes a photo using the Astro Pi camera.
+ [ ] read from a SenseHAT sensor or take a photo using the Astro Pi camera.
  [ ] save a photo or sensor data to a file.
  [ ] stop before 10 minutes have elapsed.